 Iasi city’s effigy, the Palace of Culture was built between 1906-1925, by orders of King Carol I.

-It was built partly on some ruins and partly on the foundation and first levels of a palace.
+They built it partly on some ruins and partly on the foundation and first levels of a palace.

 The ruins belonged to the Princely Court of Moldavia (15th century).